Martha Ackelsberg

-Martha A. Ackelsberg is an American political scientist and women's studies scholar.
+Martha A. Ackelsberg (born 1946) is an American political scientist, anarchist and women's studies scholar.
 Her work focuses on the nature of power and its relationship with communities.
-Cases used in her research include feminist activism in the United States and the Mujeres Libres, an anti-fascist women's organization during the Spanish Revolution of 1936.
+Cases used in her research include feminist activism in the United States and the Mujeres Libres, an anarcha-feminist women's organization during the Spanish Revolution of 1936.

+Early life and education

+Ackelsberg was born in 1946.
+She attended Radcliffe College where she earned a BA in 1968, and Princeton University where she graduated with an MA in 1970 and a Ph.D. in 1976.
+She was a co-founder of the New York Women's Health Collective in 1970.
+The following year, while a graduate student, she campaigned for the university to report names to potential employers in a gender-neutral way.
+She also co-founded Ezrat Nashim in 1972, an organization dedicated to women's equality in Judaism.

 Career

-Ackelsberg attended Radcliffe College where she earned a BA, and Princeton University where she graduated with an MA and a PhD.
 Ackelsberg joined the faculty at Smith College in 1972.
 Ackelsberg was one of the first professors in the Women's studies program at Smith College, which she has been credited with helping to build.
 Throughout her first several decades as a professor, Ackelsberg was active in Jewish feminist activism with groups like B'not Esh.
 In 2006, she was appointed the Five College 40th Anniversary Professor at Smith College, and in 2007 she was named the William R. Kenan Jr. Professor.
 She retired in 2014.

 Ackelsberg has written and edited several books.
 In 1991 she published Free Women of Spain: Anarchism and the Struggle for the Emancipation of Women, which has since been reissued.
 The book is a history of the Mujeres Libres (Free Women), a women's organization during the Spanish Revolution of 1936 that distinguished itself from other anti-fascist groups by seeking a broad emancipation of women in Spanish society.

 Ackelsberg also wrote the 2010 book Resisting Citizenship: Feminist Essays on Politics, Community, and Democracy.
 This collection of essays studies the connection between community and power, using the United States as a case study to investigate this connection in the context of democratic theory.
 The essays particularly focus on power as obtained and expressed by feminist activists among their lager communities.

-Together with Kristen Renwick Monroe and Rogers M. Smith, Ackelsberg received the 2010 Frank Johnson Goodnow Award from the American Political Science Association, a lifetime award that "honors service to the community of teachers, researchers, and public servants who work in the many fields of politics."
+Together with Kristen Renwick Monroe and Rogers Smith, Ackelsberg received the 2010 Frank Johnson Goodnow Award from the American Political Science Association, a lifetime award that "honors service to the community of teachers, researchers, and public servants who work in the many fields of politics."